datamin-io/public-documentation/statistics-and-profiling/slow-tasks.md

 # Slow tasks

 Sometimes pipelines become slow.
-And there are multiple reasons for this that in 95% of cases are external to Datamin:
+And there are multiple reasons for this that in 95% of cases are external to Ylem:

 * Slow processing of information on the database side
 * Slow response from external networks